 06.02.03.03 Step 2.3.3: FDS2 Ignition Source Screening

 This step screens ignition sources that do not release heat at a sufficient rate to cause the development of a damaging HGL in the compartment under evaluation.
-The minimum HRR required to cause damage to all targets of a specific type (FDS2) in a compartment of a specified size can be determined from table/plot set B in Attachment 8 to Appendix F. The tables and plots in this set were developed using a well-established handbook correlation (see Chapter 2 in Reference 1).
+The minimum HRR required to cause damage to all targets of a specific type (FDS2) in a compartment of a specified size can be determined from table/plot set B in Attachment 8 to Appendix F. The tables and plots in this set were developed using a well-established handbook correlation, referred to as the method of McCaffrey, Quintiere, and Harkleroad or MQH method (see Chapter 2 in Reference 11).
+Note that the heat soak method has not been implemented for FDS2 scenarios in the present Fire Protection SDP.

 06.02.03.04 Step 2.3.4: FDS3 Ignition Source Screening

-This step is only performed for findings in the Fire Confinement ategory.
+This step is only performed for findings in the Fire Confinement Category.
 It is similar to the previous step, and screens ignition sources in each of the compartments separated by the degraded barrier that do not release heat at a sufficient rate to cause the development of a damaging HGL in the adjacent compartment.
+Note that the heat soak method has not been implemented for FDS3 scenarios in the present Fire Protection SDP.

 06.02.03.05 Step 2.3.5: Screening Check

-The screening check in Step 2.3 only screens a finding in a category other than Fire Confinement to Green if the analyst is unable to identify a fire ignition source with a potential to ignite the nearest secondary combustible material or damage the single most vulnerable thermal damage target.
+The screening check in Step 2.3 only screens a finding in a category other than the Fire Confinement Category to Green if the analyst is unable to identify a fire ignition source with a potential to ignite the nearest secondary combustible material or damage the single most vulnerable thermal damage target.
 This indicates that there are no fire ignition sources in the fire area, including hot work and transient fires, capable of creating a credible fire scenario.
 This is taken as a very strong indication of low fire risk based on a demonstrated lack of fire hazards.
-In addition, a finding in the Fire Confinement ategory is screened to Green if none of the ignition sources in the separated compartments is capable of igniting a secondary combustible and all screen out in Step 2.3.4.
+In addition, a finding in the Fire Confinement Category is screened to Green if none of the ignition sources in the separated compartments is capable of igniting a secondary combustible and all screen out in Step 2.3.4.

 06.02.04 Step 2.4: Final Fire Ignition Frequency Estimates